 Whether additional NRC inspection efforts are merited in areas of concern.

-The inspection plan considered a living document and can be modified based on inspection findings and licensee performance.
+The inspection plan should be considered a living document and can be modified based on inspection findings and licensee performance.

 07.07 Management Entrance and Exit Meetings .
 Inspectors are required to meet with licensee management as part of every inspection.
 Inspectors should conduct an entrance meeting with the senior licensee representative who has responsibility for the areas to be inspected.
 Each inspection must include the discussion of inspection results with licensee management at a scheduled exit meeting.
 Entrance and exit meetings with licensee personnel should be scheduled to minimize the impact on other licensee activities that are necessary to assure the safe and proper construction of the facility.

 07.08 Inspection Reports (IR).
 Inspection findings shall be documented in inspection reports in accordance with Appendix B, “NPUF Construction Inspection Reports.”
 When possible, inspection findings should be integrated into a single inspection report to encompass findings from in-office inspections, and/or one or more visits by regional or headquarters inspectors.
 Special inspections may be documented in a separate inspection report.
-Inspection issues that cannot be resolved at the time of the inspection will be documented as open items, inspection follow-up items, or unresolved items, in accordance with Appendix B. Region II will track open items and subsequent inspections will include resolution of these issues.
+Inspection issues that cannot be resolved at the time of the inspection will be documented as open items (i.e., partial inspections), inspection follow-up items, or unresolved items, in accordance with Appendix B. Region II will track open items and subsequent inspections will include resolution of these issues.

 07.09 Communication with State and Local Government .
 NRR personnel are responsible for coordinating the interface with state and local government and other Federal agencies.
 NRR will coordinate with the regional State Liaison Officer for communications with state government.
 Inspectors should be aware of NRR’s role and Region II should establish internal protocols to ensure that NRR is notified of, and consulted on, issues that might involve communications with state and local governments and other Federal agencies.